NVIDIA/aistore/docs/s3compat.md

 Choose **any** gateway's `host:port` and append `/s3`, e.g. `10.10.0.1:51080/s3`.
 All gateways accept reads and writes, so you can connect to any of them.

 > In fact, AIS gateways are completely equivalent, [API-wise](/docs/overview.md#aistore-api).

 ---

+### Question marks in object names

+An S3 client encodes the object key `a?` as a path ending in `a%3F`.
+The HTTP server decodes that path before AIS handles the request, so the default S3 behavior preserves `?` as part of the key.
+Actual query parameters are already separate from the path.

+Earlier AIS versions reinterpreted a `?` in the decoded path as the start of a query to accommodate TensorFlow clients that send parameters such as `?uuid=...` as part of an encoded object path.
+That workaround could instead address a different object for GET, HEAD, PUT, or DELETE.
+To restore it for a deployment that depends on this TensorFlow behavior, enable the cluster feature `S3-TensorFlow-Query`.
+It applies to all S3 requests and makes keys containing `?` ambiguous.
+When setting cluster features, include any other enabled feature names in the same command.

+---